The APWG (apwg.org) is periodically asked our thoughts on issues of great importance to the cybercrime fightin’ community.

 9 XML Schema Definition

 To help the tag definitions an XML schema is being developed.
 It is not final but is referenced here for information.
+The current XML schema is available at:

 The following STIX-Document shows placement and an example use of the markings.
 Some fields have been compacted for display.